IT News

 At a glance:

-University of Miami Information Technology (UMIT) implemented an important security feature called Multi-Factor Authentication (MFA).
-With MFA, you have another authentication factor (e.g., mobile phone or tablet), in addition to your CaneID credentials, which is far more secure than your username and password alone.
+University of Miami Information Technology (UMIT) implemented an important security feature called multi-factor authentication (MFA).
+With MFA, you have another authentication factor (e.g., mobile phone or tablet), in addition to your University of Miami credentials, which is far more secure than your username and password alone.
 Since cybercriminals don't have physical access to these devices while attempting to compromise your account, your information is secure.

 Traveling with MFA is easy!

-If you are traveling outside the country, and/or don't have access to an Internet connection and/or phone service, you can still use MFA.
-If you don't have Internet, you can elect to receive an SMS text to verify your authenticity.
-If you don't have phone service, you can select the key symbol on the mobile app screen and generate a passcode.
-View our MFA traveling tips guide for more details.
+• If you are traveling outside the country, and/or don't have access to an Internet connection and/or phone service, you can still use MFA.
+If you don't have phone service, you can use the passcode within the mobile app.

 Register two devices with MFA.